 Each party shall be responsible for compensating its own witnesses and representatives.
 The losing party shall pay the arbitrator's fees.

-All time frames referred to in this grievance procedure may be extended upon mutual agreement of the parties or moved to the next Step.
+All time frames referred to in this grievance procedure may be extended upon mutual agreement of the parties.
+The parties may mutually agree to skip any step(s).